How to Choose Replacement Windows for Your Home

 Double/Triple Pane: This essentially means, rather than one sheet of glass in the window, there are two or three panes.
 In between those panes, is a sealed space that is filled with air or gas that insulates the window.
 Argon gas is the standard in most quality windows and it can really help lower heating and cooling costs.
 The more quality panes of glass, the better the insulation is the rule of thumb.

-Low-E Coating: This transparent coating improves efficiency by reflecting UV rays which cause heat, while still letting light in.
+Low-E Coating: This transparent coating improves efficiency by reflecting UV rays that cause heat, while still letting light in.
 It is applied to the outside of the glass for Houston replacement windows due to our warm climate.
 In colder climates such as Maine, the coating is on the inside to keep heat inside the home.

 These efficient windows will also be given a rating based on performance against the sun.
 A U-Value or U-factor measures how effective a window is at retaining the heat inside the home.
 The lower the number, the better the window is.